Animal Abuse or Neglet

 Contact Game and Fish at (928) 774-5045.
 Please don't feed the wildlife.

 For more information on reptiles visit: The Arizona Herpetological Association

-The Sedona Police Department does perform snake removals, and they respond to and wildlife emergencies.
+The Sedona Police Department does perform snake removals, and they respond to domestic and wildlife emergencies.